Big Pattern Cards

 What they mean

 Major Arcana cards point to the larger atmosphere of a reading.
-They can show a beginning, a test, a release, a collapse of an old structure, or the moment when something becomes clear.
+They can show a beginning, a test, a release, a wall finally cracking, or the moment when something becomes clear.

 They do not work well as simple good-or-bad labels.
 The Tower can reveal a necessary truth, and The Sun can ask whether you are ready to be seen.